gka/as3treemap/source/readme.md

 as3treemap
 ==========

-This will be a pure AS3 fork of Josh Tynjala's TreeMap Component for Adobe Flex.
+net.vis4.treemap will be a pure AS3 fork of Josh Tynjala's TreeMap Component for Adobe Flex (com.flextoolbok)

 Still in a very early stage..